ameyas1/Womens_clothing_ecommerce/README.md

 # Womens_clothing_ecommerce
-Artificial neural network is used to predict whether the product would be recommended or not
+Artificial neural network is used to predict whether the product would be recommended or not based on their review